feyil/SoftwareEngineeringNotes/CENG557_Advanced_Design_Patterns_Notes/README.md

 * Mediator: Encapsulate the interaction(s) between a set of classes.
 * Façade: Provide a single interface to an architectural layer or component the Façade class **control** the other classes that make up the sub-system.
 * MVC(Model-View-Controller)
+* Use the same controller clas for all system events in the same use case scenario.
+* **Guideline:** a controller should delegate to other objects the work that needs to be done; it coordinates or controls he activity.
+It does not do mush work itself.
+* **Use case controllers**.
+* **Pure Fabrication:** This GRASP pattern is an arbitrary creation of the designer, not a software class whose name is inspired by the Domain Model.
+A use case controller is a kind of Pure Fabrication.
+* Controller = delegation pattern, delegate real work to real objects.

+#### Polymorphism

+* When related alternatives or behaviours vary by type(class), assign responsibility for the behavior -using polymorphic operation- to the types for which the behavior varies.

+#### Pure Fabrication Pattern

+* What object should have the responsibility, when you do not want to violate High Cohesion and Low Coupling, or other goals, but solutions offered by Expert(for example) are not appropriate?

+* Assign a cohesive set of responsibilities to an artifical or convenience class that does not represent a problem domain concept but is purely imaginary and fabricated to obtain a pure design with high cohesion and low coupling.

+* **Remember:** the software is not designed to simulate the domain, but operate in it.

+#### Indirection Pattern

+* Assign the responsibility to an intermediate object to mediate between other components or services so that they are not directly coupled.

+#### Protected Variations Pattern

+* Identify points of predicted variation or instability; assign responsibilities to create a stable interface around them.
+* There are packages that allow applications to access databases in a DB-independent way.

+### Command-Query Separation Principle

+* Every method should be:
+    * A command method that performs an action, often has side effects such as changing the state of objects, and is void
+    * A query that returns data to the caller and has no side effects.